 Q5: What should businesses do to ensure compliance with the new e-invoicing requirement?

-A: Businesses need to review their vendor masters and ensure that any vendor providing goods or services and exceeding the turnover threshold of Rs 5 crore issues electronic invoices starting from August 2023.
+A: Businesses need to review their vendor masters and ensure that any vendor providing goods or services exceeding the turnover threshold of Rs 5 crore issues electronic invoices starting from August 2023.
 This step is essential to avoid disputes related to input tax credits.

 Q6: What is the current limit for e-invoicing?